NREL/PRAS/docs/src/SystemModel_HDF5_spec.md

    reservoir, for each demand response unit in each timeperiod.
 Unitless.
  - `borrowed_energy_interest`, as 64-bit floats representing the interest borrowed load incurs across each timestep for each demand response device.
-A value greater than zero is growth, while a value less than zero is borrowed load decay.
+A value greater than zero is growth, while a value less than zero is decay.
 Unitless.
  - `allowablepaybackperiod`, as unsigned 32-bit integers representing the maximum number of time steps a demand response device can hold borrowed load.
 Any energy still contained at the end of the period will be counted as unserved load for that hour.